Bonita Springs Periodontal Disease & Gum Disease

 Gum disease is usually painless so it is important to be aware of the symptoms including gums that easily bleed while brushing or flossing, swollen or tender gums, gums that recede down away from the tooth, loose teeth, persistent bad breath, and sensitivity to cold or hot food and drinks.
 For more information, you can see Colgate's page titled what is periodontal disease.

-Periodontics is the specialized dental focus of the gums, inflammatory disease, and other aspects that impact the gums as well as other structures surrounding the teeth.
+Periodontics in Bonita Springs is the specialized dental focus of the gums, inflammatory disease, and other aspects that impact the gums as well as other structures surrounding the teeth.
 Periodontal treatment includes not only therapeutic approaches but also cosmetic procedures such as dental implant surgery.

 The primary cause of gum disease is improper oral hygiene.
 It should be noted that there may be some genetic or other health factors that contribute to gum disease.
 Also, smoking and tobacco use, as well as dietary preferences that prove damaging to teeth can directly impact the arrival of periodontitis.
 Gum disease can be prevented by maintaining healthy oral hygiene habits.
 Brushing at least twice a day, flossing regularly, and frequent trips to the dentist for cleanings will help protect you against all stages of gum disease.

 Gum Disease Solutions